-9 June 2013 Detained under s 189(3) after arriving in Australia as an unaccompanied minor aged 15 aboard SIEV 739 Yately .
-Master X arrived with his brother, Master Y, an unaccompanied minor aged 13.
-The Department of Immigration and Border Protection (DIBP) advised that they resided together in community detention.
+9 June 2013 Detained under s 189(3) after arriving in Australia as an unaccompanied minor aged 13 aboard SIEV 739 Yately .
+Master X arrived with his brother, Master Y, an unaccompanied minor aged 15.
+DIAC advised that they resided together in community detention.
 18 June 2015 Granted a Bridging visa and released from detention.
+8 July 2015 The Department of Immigration and Border Protection (DIBP) advised that Master Y was granted a Bridging visa on 18 June 2015 and released from detention.
+Master X and Master Y now reside with their mother, Ms Z, and their siblings who arrived in Australia aboard SIEV Rehobeth on 19 July 2013.